mozilla-services/docs/source/storage/apis-2.0.rst

     The server refused to fulfill the request, for reasons other than invalid user credentials.

-    This response may be used to refuse service to clients with known problems or incompatibilities.
-The JSON error response in this case will have a `status` field of "upgrade-required".
+    The response will have a *Content-Type* of **application/json** and the body will follow the format described in :ref:`syncstorage_error_format` to give a description of the error.
+The `status` field of the error response may give further information, as follows:

+      * **quota-exceeded**:  A write request could not be processed because the user has exceeded the storage quota provided by the server.

+      * **upgrade-required**:  The server refused the request due to known bugs or incompatibilities in the client.
 Clients should inform the user of the failure and refrain from making further requests.

 **404 Not Found**